Life Insurance and Estate Tax Calculation

 Administering the estate of a loved one in San Diego comes with many responsibilities and challenges.
-One such duty is to calculate and pay any estate tax that is owed by the estate to the IRS or to the state of California.
+One such duty is estate tax calculation and payment to the IRS or to the state of California if any tax is due.
 Figuring out the size of the estate for these purposes can be confusing if you have never performed this task in the past.
 One type of asset that is often the cause of such confusion is a life insurance policy.

 Typically, a nice benefit of a life insurance policy is that the proceeds will pass to beneficiaries income-tax free.
-These proceeds, however, may be subject to the estate tax of your loved one.
+These proceeds, however, may be subject to the estate tax under certain conditions.

 - The proceeds of the policy were made payable to the executor of the estate, either at the direction of the beneficiary designation form or due to the designation being left blank or invalid.